oroinc/documentation/book/installation.rst

         $ cd [$folder_location]
         $ git clone -b 1.9.0 https://github.com/orocrm/platform-application.git orocrm

 **1a.3.** Go to the "orocrm" directory and run the *composer install* command, in order to install the dependencies.
+You
+          need to define the "--prefer-dist --no-dev" parameter, as otherwise you can get an error or all the development environment will be installed.

 .. code-block:: bash

     $ cd orocrm
-    $ composer install
+    $ composer install --prefer-dist --no-dev

 .. _book-installation-github-clone-configuration-params: